Insurance claim or suit? Know the difference and if you're covered

-Enter stage right: Burlington Graphic Systems Inc. According to a report by Business Insurance, this company bought some pressure-sensitive flexible films and cast vinyl films from Ritrama, but the products were faulty.
+Enter stage right: Burlington Graphic Systems Inc. (the claimant).
+According to a report by Business Insurance, this company bought some pressure-sensitive flexible films and cast vinyl films from Ritrama, but the products were faulty.
 The report states Burlington informed Ritrama about the product failures in September 2008 and sent along a spreadsheet that detailed three claims for monetary damages to the tune of $53,000.

 Pay attention to that word – claims – because we'll be coming back to it.